TriplyDB/Documentation/docs/triplydb-js/index.md

 Because services must be explicitly synchronized in TriplyDB, it is possible to have services that expose an older version of the dataset and services that expose a newer version of the dataset running next to one another.
 There are two very common use cases for this:

 - The production version of an application or website runs on an older service.
 The data does not change, so the application keeps working.
 The acceptance version of the same application or website runs on a newer service.
-Once the acceptance version is finished, it becomes the production version and a new services for the new acceptance version is created, etc.
+Once the acceptance version is finished, it becomes the production version and a new service for the new acceptance version is created, etc.

 - An old service is used by legacy software.
-New users are using the newer endpoint over the current version of the data, but a limited number of older users wants to use the legacy version.
+New users are using the newer endpoint over the current version of the data, but a limited number of older users want to use the legacy version.

 ##### Examples